 Dear Monmouth County Voters,

-A new law signed by Governor Phil Murphy in August drastically changed the Vote by Mail rules in New Jersey.
-These changes are effective immediately and will impact the November General Election.
+A new law signed by Governor Phil Murphy in August of 2019 again modified the Vote by Mail rules in New Jersey.

 It is important to remember that, according to State law, any voter who receives a Mail-In Ballot will not be permitted to vote on a voting machine on Election Day.
 Voters will either have to utilize the Mail-In Ballot they receive or vote on a paper provisional ballot at the polls on Election Day.

 I apologize for any inconvenience these changes may cause you, however, we must comply with the new State law.

 If you have any questions about the Vote by Mail process or about the new law, I encourage you to contact my Elections Division at 732-431-7790 or ClerkofElections@co.monmouth.nj.us.